Are Inexpensive Web Site Templates Worth The Cost? Let’s take a closer look.

 Then you enter some text in a few pages and launch your new Web site.
 Now you can sit back and watch customers or money pour in the door.
 You might even try one of those services that submit your Web site to thousands of search engines for $19.95.
 Now success is guaranteed.
 Right?

 On the other hand, many customer inquiries to my company concern these so-called “Web site publishing systems.”
 Customers usually call us after spending their hard-earned money on a Web do-it-yourself template system that leaves them frustrated.

 A prospective customer might find your bargain template site on page 575 of the Google search engine if you are fortunate.
 That’s not a good thing since most Web surfers won’t look past page 2 or 3 on a Web search.
 The problem with Web templates is they are “closed systems.”
 Usually, navigation placement is hardcoded so that custom programming or effects are not allowed.

 On the other hand, “open systems” allow web coders to fine-tune and tweak the code within your Web pages.
 This assists you in generating a favorable position in the major search engines.

 Adding Dynamics to a Static Template Page

-Beyond adding moving images or animations, what if you wanted to add simple check boxes to a customer form or add a dropdown navigation that displays the location to your interior pages?
+Beyond adding moving images or animations, what if you wanted to add simple checkboxes to a custom form or add dropdown navigation that displays the location to your interior pages?
 Again, unless you’re handy with HTML coding, you’ll have a hard time inserting these items into your Web form — if the flexibility of the template system allows it.

 Database and Internal Web Site Costs

-Before spending your hard earned money on a Web site, do your homework.
-Look at the live Web sites your potential Webmaster has created and take a peak at their client references.
+Before spending your hard-earned money on a Web site, do your homework.
+Look at the live Web sites your potential Webmaster has created and taken a peek at their client references.
 Stay away from pesky templates.
 Save your hard-earned dollars for a Web site that will actually do your business some good.